Paul-Ndirangu/AsiliBora/README.md

 # AsiliBora

 ## Vision
-To brodge the gap between Industry experts and beginners in the world.
+To bridge the gap between Industry experts and beginners in the world.

 ## Chatbot API for local languages.